un-fao/fao_pypd_dwh/README.md

 This library adds some barebones functionality to remove a lot of boilerplate code from ETL/ELT pipelines for the fao_dwh_review project

 ## How to use it
+- Define your workspace
 - Create a Schema object from your dataframe
 - Use the set_dimensions() and set_measures() methods.
 You can either pass strings or use Dimension/Measure objects for more control.
-- Upload the jsonstats to the DWH with schema's to_dwh() method
+- Upload the jsonstats to the DWH with workspace's to_dwh() method

 ```
 import fao_pypd_dwh as dwh